-Another important part about Oahu is the history and culture.
+Another important part of Oahu is history and culture.
 You can learn about Hawaii’s history at the Polynesian Cultural Center mentioned above.
 You can also visit the Pearl Harbor Memorial.
 A must-see on the island.

 The Big Island

-Flights to the Big Island can be a bit more expensive than flights to the other islands.
-The island has airports in Kona and Hilo, but the flights to Kona are almost always better priced.
-If you plan to stay in a resort, you’ll want to fly into Kona anyway.
-Most of the resorts on the island are in the Kona or Kohala area, which are north and south of the airport, respectively.
+Flights to Big Island can be a bit more expensive than flights to the other islands.
+The island has airports in Kona and Hilo, but you’ll almost always fly into Kona.
+Most of the resorts on the island are in the Kona or Kohala area, which is north and south of the airport, respectively.

 Maui is a popular destination for honeymooners and destination weddings.
-Maui is the second most visited island after Oahu and has plenty of options for accommodations, dining, and shopping.
+The Valley Isle is the second most visited island after Oahu and has plenty of options for accommodations, dining, and shopping.

 You’ll find the best whale watching on Maui and one of the best snorkeling experiences on Molokini Crater.
 Maui also has plenty of adventure opportunities, including the popular Road to Hana.

-Maui has amazing beaches, including green and red sand beaches along the Road to Hana.
+Maui has terrific beaches, including green and red sand beaches along the Road to Hana.
 You’ll also want to experience a sunrise on Haleakala.
-Make sure to bring a jacket, it’s chilly up there.
+Make sure to bring a jacket; it’s chilly up there.